pimpbot9000/sumdrill-kubernetes/README.md

 # Sumdrill with Kubernetes

-Simple web app (frontend + backend combo) deployed to kubernetes for absolutely no other reason than to get familiar with kubernetes.
+Simple web app (frontend + backend combo) deployed to GKE for absolutely no other reason than to get familiar with kubernetes.

 ### Development